Last updated: February 24, 2022

 Personal Information Collection Purposes

-We collect personal information directly from consumers in order to provide them with loans and other products or services within the scope of its charter as an association of the Farm Credit System.
-This requires us to verify the identity of our clients and determine their ability to borrow for which we collect identifying information and financial information.
-For example, it is Compeer’s policy to obtain a current copy of our borrowers’ government-issued identification, such as a driver’s license.
+We collect personal information directly from consumers in order to provide them with loans and other products or services within the scope of our charter as an association of the Farm Credit System.
+This requires us to verify the identity of our clients and determine their ability to borrow for which we collect personal information.
+For example, it is Compeer’s policy to obtain a copy of each client's government-issued identification, such as a driver’s license.
 We also collect tax identification numbers to uniquely identify our clients.
 Additionally, Compeer collects balance sheets from our clients through our secure portal or by mail.

 Similarly, we collect personal information from credit reporting agencies in contemplation of the extension of credit, administration of credit, or the collection of loans.
 This may include a loan applicant’s income and payment history, debts, and other financial information to assess the applicant’s capacity to repay debts.